International Baccalaureate (IB) Middle Years Programme (MYP)

 Frequently Asked Questions

-Do IB teachers receive special training?
+Do IB MYP teachers receive special training?

 All MYP teachers receive professional development in the IB’s approaches to teaching and approaches to learning from certified IB workshop leaders.
 This is a requirement for IB World Schools implementing the MYP.

-Are IB programmes considered “gifted” programmes?
+Are IB MYP programmes considered “gifted” programmes?

 In most cases, the MYP requires schoolwide implementation and encompasses all students.
 All teachers in MYP classrooms must participate in collaborative planning and reflection to make their teaching practices consistent and foster a holistic approach to education.
 A growing body of evidence suggests a positive relationship between teacher collaboration and student achievement.